ttu/ttu.github.io/_posts/2024-6-13-securing-web-app.md

 * __Application-level WAF:__ An application-level WAF can provide additional security for your APIs by inspecting traffic at the application layer.
   * __Middleware:__ Middleware can provide WAF functionality.

+##  Documented Plan for When the System is Under Attack

+Regardless of the measures taken, it is crucial to have a documented plan in place for when the system is under attack.
+This plan should include __step-by-step instructions__ detailing actions to take during an attack.
+The plan should be clear and easy to follow, enabling engineers without much expertise on the topic to take appropriate action effectively.

 ## Helping the users

 There are some steps that do not directly affect the security of the API, but can help the users to use the API in a secure way and improve performance.